MBSck/ppdmod/notes.md

 [] Remove redundancies to improve code speed (for later) [] Remove pixel scaling from DataHandler and wavelengths from CombinedModel

 ## Done
+[x] Fix scaling of correlated flux plotting
+[x] Check the plotting for the different epochs
 [x] Add the component info to the write_out
 [x] Add total fluxes to plotting in same plot
 [x] Write all in a ini file